donkeyclip/motorcortex-graphs/README.md

 # Intro / Features

-Using MotorCortex Graphs, one can create fully configurable animations of graphs using real data.
-It allows for control over animation timing, coloring, sizing and font stylizing.
-The library currently exposes incidents of a Progress-Bar, and a Bar-Chart animations.
+Using MotorCortex Graphs you can create fully configurable animations of graphs using real data.
+It allows you to control animation timing, coloring, sizing and font stylizing.

 This Plugin exposes five Incidents:
 - BarChartSimple